guergana/r_e_m_o_t_e/client/README.md

 ### Running tests:

+We are using react-testing-library for tests.
+[Read more about it here](https://thomlom.dev/test-react-testing-library/).

-You can run the file `src/App.test.js` by typing: `npm test src/App.test.js` on the Terminal.
+You can run the file `src/App.test.js` by typing: `npm test src/App.test.js` or `yarn test` in the Terminal.